novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-135.md

 "Yes, that's exactly right, Min-woo."

-"Yes, that's me.
-In that sense, please hire a beautiful female trainer."
+"If you are thankful, please hire a beautiful female trainer."

 "Shut up and go work."